stefanwatermann/XPack/Server/Readme.md

 This component can be used to host a XPack Repository on a server as an alternative to host the repository on a local (shared) folder.

+The service runs on tcp port 9902 (if not changed).

 ## Windows
 To run the XPack server on a windows machine just register the component as a service in windows.